Visa up to 90 days

 9 - Proof of Transport: We need to see a return airplane/coach/rail ticket or a ferry/eurotunnel ticket reservation if travelling by car.
 If you plan to visit next to the Czech Republic also other Schengen countries please present all relevant documents proving your intended travelling (paid airplane/coach/rail ticket).

-10 - The applicable current visa fee: information can be found by clicking here
+10 - The applicable current visa fee: information on exact visa fees

 In accordance with the Czech Republic´s current legal regulations which relate to administrative charges, a visa fee is charged at the time of submission of an application for a Czech/Schengen visa.
 The fee is non refundable even in the case of a visa not being granted or an issued visa not being used for any reason.

 11- Travel Plans: Applicants travelling to more than one Schengen Area country must provide a detailed travel plan.

 12- All ORIGINAL documents have to be presented with a PHOTOCOPY.
 Applicants will not be able to make copies once they are inside the building.
 The Embassy will not return original documents if photocopies are not supplied.

 13 - If you wish to have the passport returned by post please supply a pre-paid self addressed special delivery

 IN SOME CASES FURTHER DOCUMENTS AND GUARANTEES WILL BE REQUIRED with your application, e.g. sponsorship letter, invitation from your business partner in the Czech Republic, etc.

 All applications must be made IN PERSON at the embassy.
 Postal applications will not be accepted.